-My name is Marc Pictet and I'm the 40.
+My name is Marc Pictet and I am the 40th managing partner.
 I represent the eight generation of the Pictet family.

 Mr. Pictet you are one of the member of the Henokiens Association, could you please present yourself to our readers?